IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Picker Layout

-The Date Picker supports Dialog layout with Horizontal and Vertical orientation, as well as a Drop-down layout to facilitate different modes of picking dates, casting different shadows to be more easily distinguished from each other.
+The Date Picker supports a Dialog layout with Horizontal and Vertical orientation, as well as a Drop-down layout to facilitate different modes of picking dates, casting different shadows to be more easily distinguished from each other.
 Notice that Dialog layouts come with a Header that you may hide in Figma by switching off the boolean `Header` property and the layout will adjust itself accordingly thanks to the added auto layout.
 In Sketch you can achieve this by setting the Header's override to ~No Symbol, and through the use of a smart layout everything will adjust accordingly.
 In Adobe XD, you have to delete the header layer and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/datepicker_horizontal.png" srcset="../images/datepicker_horizontal@2x.png 2x" />
 <img class="responsive-img" src="../images/datepicker_vertical.png" srcset="../images/datepicker_vertical@2x.png 2x" />